"The Swing" is a poem that describes something all kids have thought of while swinging… What if I went really high up on the swing? What would I see?

 Recited by Willy

 This article was posted on Tuesday, August 5th, 2014 at 1:16 pm and is filed under Australia, Countries & Cultures, England, English, Languages, MP3's, MP3's of Poems, Poems, Poems about Childhood, Poems about Children, Poetry, Poets, Recordings, Recordings of Poems, Robert Louis Stevenson, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply